 PLAN AHEAD!
 Make arrangements to pick up the trap (s) 5 to 7 days prior to your appointment (make appointment first, though).
 Our Trap Coordinator will show you how to properly use the trap.
-CARE requires a $75 refundable deposit (via cash, check, or credit/debit card) for the use of our equipment.
+CARE requires a $75 or $150 refundable deposit (via cash, check, or credit/debit card) for the use of our equipment.
 Failure to return a trap or returning it broken will result in the forfeit of your deposit.
 Traps must be returned clean, or a $10 cleaning fee will apply.

 To obtain a trap, please send an email including your name, phone number, number of traps requested, and the date of your appointment to:

 Place newspaper in the bottom of the trap.